-Now you might say that some players have won more than three titles and of course, you would be right, but the only reason Jordan won more is the fact that Bird had to compete against the Lakers.
+Now you might say that some players have won more than three titles, and of course, you would be right, but the only reason Jordan won more is that Bird had to compete against the Lakers.
 Either the Lakers or Celtics were in every final during the decade of the 1980s.
 Bird’s competition was far superior to Lebron’s or Jordan’s.

-Bird after the 1986 season was never quite the same because of a bad back that troubled him until the end of his career in 1992.
+After the 1986 season, Bird was never quite the same because of a bad back that troubled him until the end of his career in 1992.
 Even with that injury, glimpses of Bird’s prime hadn’t yet disappeared.
 In his classic shootout against Dominique Wilkins in game 7 of the 1988 Eastern Conference Finals and in 1991 when playing injured after hitting his head off the parquet in Boston, he proceeded to take over the fifth and deciding game of the series.

 What could Bird have done if his back had held up?
 Of course, we’ll never know, but for seven years — from 1980 to 1986 — nobody was ever better than Larry Bird.
 Larry Bird could affect a game even when the ball was not in his hands!